‘The miracle is not to walk on water.

 There will be a private Facebook group.
 You are strongly encouraged to sign up, even if you delete your account afterwards – I find from the tree course that the support and exchange of creative work and information between participants is enormously inspiring and helpful for everyone.

-IN 2021, the retreat week will involve Zoom meetings as an optional extra.
+IN 2022, the retreat week will involve Zoom meetings as an extra.
 See below.

 There will also be the option of one-to-one mentoring with me (once again, see below).